 Sam: That’s great to hear because I’ll admit that when I watch the videos I spend time looking at the facial expressions.
 I guess what I get fascinated with when watching the videos is that every kid on the dance floor is an individual, who lived a full life and had a full story beyond this three-minute video on You Tube, and I wonder who they are, what became of them and that I’ll probably never know.
 Who were they beyond this sliver of time?
 Thats why being able to talk to you is amazing because it makes the video tangible.
 I know that you became very successful in sound engineering.

 Peggy: Yes.
 I became a motion picture boom operator, which means that I’m on the set when they’re filming and when the actors are acting, I’m a member of a team of sound people that are in charge of capturing the dialogue while the cameras are rolling.
-I hold the boom pole with the microphone on the end to capture their words, and also wire the radio microphones on the performers and hide them under their clothes to make sure they didn’t ruffle or make noise.
+I hold the boom pole with the microphone on the end to capture their words, and also wire the radio microphones on the performers and hide them under their clothes to make sure they didn’t rustle or make noise.

 Sam: I looked on the imdb at a list of your film credits and was amazed on how many of the films you’ve worked on that I’ve seen.
 I mean, you’ve worked on movies I own in my own collection.
 How did you get into this world?

 Peggy: It fell into my lap.
 I grew up in the San Fernando Valley and then I moved to Hollywood where my Auntie had a house, and then I moved into a little single apartment above the garage at my Grandpa’s house.
 I’ve never gone very far from home.
 I went to junior college because my Mom said when I turned 18 either I had to get a job or I had to go to school.
 I thought about studying acting first.
 I thought that would be fun and that I could do that.
 But I found that you had to depend on other actors to do their parts, and I hated it.
 I felt like I didn’t have any control over that situation.
 So, I switched to art.
 My main passion in high school was woodworking and drafting and I wanted to be an architect because I love designing things.
 I love creating spaces.
 But the school wouldn’t let me take the course because I was a girl.
 That kind of deflated me.
 I was told to take typing because I was made to believe that my only prospects were to be somebody’s secretary or to be a nurse.
-So, I graduated, and I was still wondering what I was going to do.
+So, I graduated from USC with a Bachelors in Fine Art, and I was still wondering what I was going to do.
 I got a part time job at my Uncle’s soundstage which he owned in Hollywood.
 I was a receptionist, and I answered the telephones.
 Well, I met guy there and he says to me “Why don’t you come to work with me and be my boom operator.
 I’ll tach you how to do it.”
 I thought I’d try it but I had no idea how hard it’d be.
 I almost quit.
 He pushed me through it and just kept me on it.
-Eventually he became my first husband.
+Eventually he became my husband.

 Sam: What I find interesting is that all the boom mic operators I’ve met are usually very tall, but unless the videos I’ve seen of you, you look very small.
 Isn’t it a male dominated field?